eclipse/vorto/server/repo/repository-mapping/Readme.md

 Here we declare the convertClickType function that converts the JSON clickType property value , e.g. 'DOUBLE' to an Integer value.
 That function is then used by the functionblock property mapping.

 The Vorto Mapping Engine already provides some standard functions that you can use in your mapping specification to do e.g. string manipulations or type conversions.
-For more info, check out the Appendix chapter.
+For more info, click [here](docs/built_in_converters.md)

 ### Step 3: Use Vorto Mapping Engine to map data